MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-compatibility.md

 # Microsoft R Client / R Server Compatibility

 Microsoft R Client is a free, [community-supported](https://social.msdn.microsoft.com/Forums/en-US/home?forum=MicrosoftR), data science tool for high performance analytics.
 On its own, the data to be processed must fit in local memory, and processing is limited up to two threads for ScaleR functions.
-To benefit from disk scalability, performance and speed, you can push the compute context to a production instance of Microsoft R Server such as SQL Server R Services and R Server for Hadoop.
+To benefit from disk scalability, performance and speed, you can push the compute context to a production instance of Microsoft R Server such as SQL Server Machine Learning Services and R Server for Hadoop.
 Learn more about the compatibility in the table below.

 Microsoft R Client can be downloaded from http://aka.ms/rclient (Windows) and http://aka.ms/rclientlinux (Linux).
 Learn more in this [Microsoft R Getting Started](microsoft-r-getting-started.md) guide.